wellle/targets.vim/README.md

 single quotes.
 Use the letter `l` instead to work on the previous (last) quote.
 Uses a count to skip multiple quotation characters.

-Use uppercase `N` and `L` to jump from within one quote into the next proper quote, instead of into the pseudo quote in between.
-(Using `N` instead of `n` is actually just doubling the count to achieve this.)

 See our [Cheat Sheet][cheatsheet] for a chart summarizing all quote mappings.

 ### Quote Seek

-If any of the normal quote commands (not containing `n`, `l`, `N` or `L`) is executed when the cursor is not positioned inside a quote, it seeks for quotes before or after the cursor by searching for the appropriate delimiter on the current line.
+If any of the normal quote commands (not containing `n` or `l`) is executed when the cursor is not positioned inside a quote, it seeks for quotes before or after the cursor by searching for the appropriate delimiter on the current line.
 This is similar to using the explicit version containing `n` or `l`.

 ## Separator Text Objects